lynnliu030/berkeley-os-prelim/communication/active_message.md

 The paper discussed how to improve network and computation utilization by modeling the network as a pipeline.
 Messagers include a pointer to code that is shared on all machines.
 Messages are sent ASAP with minimal buffering and servers execute code as soon as they recieve a message.
 This asynchonously frees up the client to continue computing without the overhead of buffering along the network stack.

 ## Key techniques: active messages
-User-Level Handler: Each active message contains the address of a "handler," a small piece of code that resides in the user space.
+1. **User-Level Handler**: This is essentially a code pointer that indicates a specific, small piece of code that needs to be executed when the message is received.
+The handler is shared and known across all machines in the network.

-Message Body: The message body contains arguments or data that the handler will need to execute its operations.
+2. **Message Body**: This portion contains the actual data or arguments that the handler will use when it executes its code.

 ## Workflows
 1. Message Sending: When a processor wants to send data to another, it wraps the data and the handler's address into an Active Message and sends it to the receiving processor.